Return to Hockey – COVID Updates

 Click here for all GTHL news related to COVID-19

-(Added October 14) Q-If the GTHL starts on January 4 then how late will the season go?
+(Updated December 8) Q-When the GTHL starts then how late will the season go?

 A→At this time that is undetermined.
 It will be based on public health advice we receive during that period.
 We expect, to operate until at least April of 2021.